actionml/harness-cli/README.md

 To use this setup with integration tests make the changes to the cli above then make sure the engine's JSON config used in the test has changes that reflect the harness installation's internal addressing for Elasticsearch and Spark.
 Check the engine's config `sparkConf` section for:

- -  `"master": "spark://some-spark-master:7077"` This shoudl point to the correct Spark master, or use `"local"` to use the Spark build-in to Harness
+ -  `"master": "spark:<//some-spark-master>:7077"` This should point to the correct Spark master, or use `"local"` to use the Spark build-in to Harness
- -  `"es.nodes": "some-es-node-1,some-es-node2"` These shoudl be the IPs or DNS names of the ES nodes in the installation
+ -  `"es.nodes": "<some-es-node-1>,<some-es-node2>"` These should be the IPs or DNS names of the ES nodes in the installation, comma separated with no spaces, quotes or < > characters.

 Run the test with new params for the remote installation of harness like this:

- - `cd harness-cli/`
- - `./examples/ur/ur-integration-test.sh address-of-harness port-of-harness`
+ - `./examples/ur/ur-integration-test.sh <address-of-harness> <port-of-harness>`
+ - The parameters default to `localhost` and `9090`

 Note: Tests do not currently work with https.

-The test will pause to allow training to finish, then again for permission to send queries.
+The test will pause to allow hand start of training and finishing training to start queries.
 At the end it will compare actual results to expected ones and exit with 0 if the tests pass or 1 if they do not.

+**Deprecation Warning:** The tests are a work in progress so expect changes as they are refactored.
+Consult this README before any upgrade.

 # Roadmap

 This will be converted completely to Python and will target many possible configs pointing to different harness servers.
 It will do this in a similar way to how git works by searching back from the current directory to find a `.harness` directory with a `config.yml` file.
 This will allow working directories to point to different instances.
 The `config.yml` file will have similar settings as the current `harness-cli-env`

 Comments on this approach are welcome, leave them in the issues area of github.